The state of Alaska uses the computer-based GED® exam for its high school equivalency (HSE) testing program.

 There is a number of good reasons to obtain your GED diploma: better-paying jobs will be available, you will have the opportunity to attend education at colleges and universities, and your personal life is sure to improve.

-Please note that requirements to pass the four GED subtests were adjusted downwards in January 2016 from 150 to 145 points on each of the four subtests.
+Please note that requirements to pass the four GED subtests were adjusted downward from 150 to 145 points on each of the four subtests.
 In this article, you can find out where Alaska GED prep classes are provided to make you optimally prepared to pass the GED exam.

 Prepare well for the GED